About Ruth Hartley

 Storytelling in Art

-I lived most of my life in Zimbabwe, South Africa and Zambia.
+I have lived most of my life in Zimbabwe, South Africa and Zambia.
 The land of Africa, its politics and its people, have changed and enriched my life.
 I learned to take nothing for granted and to ask many questions.

 At first, my art was representational and often about political subjects but, after working with artists at two international artists' workshops in Zambia, it changed radically.